We want to direct you to the right website. Please tell us where you live.

 Available as a ZIP file containing individual MP3 files.

 A Practitioner’s Guide to Working Outdoors with Children, Youth, and Families

-Nature-Based Therapy addresses this underlying disconnection between humans and their ecological home, exploring theories and therapeutic practices undertaken with children, youth, and families, including:
+Nature-Based Therapy addresses the underlying disconnection between humans and their ecological home, exploring theories and therapeutic practices designed for children, youth, and families, including:

 - Developing sensory awareness of outer and inner landscapes

 - Case examples with a diverse range of settings, intentions, and interventions

 Dr. Nevin J. Harper is an Associate Professor at the School of Child and Youth Care at the University of Victoria.
 He is the founder of the Canadian Adventure Therapy Symposium, a founding board member of the Child and Nature Alliance of Canada, and he researches human-environmental interactions, primarily through the practices of adventure therapy, wilderness therapy, and nature-based approaches to healing and wellbeing.
 He lives on Vancouver Island, Canada.

 Kathryn Rose holds a Master's degree in Transpersonal Counselling Psychology, with a specialization in Wilderness Therapy, from Naropa University in Colorado and is registered with the BC Association of Clinical Counsellors.
 She has been discovering the joys of experiential and nature-based approaches to working with children, youth, and families for the promotion of healing and growth for over 10 years.
 Kathryn lives and practices in Victoria, Canada. humannaturecounselling.ca